 - 50.1 Million Americans struggle to put food on the table –http://www.dosomething.org/tipsandtools/11-facts-about-hunger-us

-- There are over 2,000 food-permitted preservatives allowed in our foods!!
+- There are over 2,000 food-permitted preservatives allowed in our foods!
+Some are the same flame retardants they use in industrial settings!

 What can you do?

 - Buy and eat local foods when you can.
-This helps support the farming industry in your community and the less your food has traveled the less likely it is filled with pesticides.
+This helps support the farming industry in your community and the less your food has traveled, the less likely it is to be treated with pesticides.

-- Look for the USDA Organic Logo on your produce.
+- Look for the USDA Certified Organic logo on your produce.
 This is a certification that allows the consumer to know that the produce does not have pesticides.

 - Remember it will cost less for you to make dinner at home than to go to a drive-thru.
 This is a great article that does some comparison-shopping and demonstrates through people.